PURPOSE OF JOB CLASS (NATURE OF WORK)

 OFFICE OF THE ATTORNEY GENERAL: Assists in training of employees engaged in investigation of civil and some criminal matters assigned to various units or departments; schedules, assigns, oversees and reviews work; searches land titles; prepares affidavits; may make recommendations on policies or standards.

-OFFICE OF GOVERNMENTAL ACCOUNTABILITY, STATE ELECTIONS ENFORCEMENT COMMISSION DIVISION: Assists in training of employees engaged in investigation of civil and criminal matters and auditing and review of required statements and records pertaining to any election, primary and referendum; audits records and procedures of any primary, election or referendum; may make legislative recommendations as it affects law enforcement; conducts seminars or other speaking engagements concerning requirements of campaign financing laws for local election officials, candidates and campaign treasurers; provides technical assistance to the public concerning requirements of campaign financing.
+STATE ELECTIONS ENFORCEMENT COMMISSION: Assists in training of employees engaged in investigation of civil and criminal matters and auditing and review of required statements and records pertaining to any election, primary and referendum; audits records and procedures of any primary, election or referendum; may make legislative recommendations as it affects law enforcement; conducts seminars or other speaking engagements concerning requirements of campaign financing laws for local election officials, candidates and campaign treasurers; provides technical assistance to the public concerning requirements of campaign financing.

 KNOWLEDGE, SKILL AND ABILITY